opsdroid/opsdroid-web/CONTRIBUTING.md

 ### Testing

 This project uses [`react-testing-library`](https://testing-library.com/docs/react-testing-library/intro/) for testing.
-When developing new features or fixing bugs, you should run the tests before opening a PR.
+You should run the tests before opening a PR when developing new features or fixing bugs.
 You should also add tests or update existing ones when appropriate.

 You can run the tests with the command: